eaifrrw/sc-how-to/docs/more_info.md

 ## 10.3 Further Information
 Login to CINECA's HPC Infrastructure can be configured to ease access.
+See` :doc:`Section 11 <cineca_access>`

-See [Section 11](cineca_access.html) For further assistance, please refer to the cluster documentation or contact the ICTP-EAIFR  research support team.
+For further assistance, please refer to the cluster documentation or contact the ICTP-EAIFR  research support team.